IDEAL Framework Diversity Action Plan Implementation Grants help with pilot or seeding funds for strategies and tactics specifically found in the

-- BEOREGON will develop a partnership with Allen Hall Advertising to create a marketing campaign to increase awareness of BEOREGON.
+BEOREGON partnership with Allen Hall Advertising: marketing campaign to increase awareness of BEOREGON.
 The BEOREGON initiative is a call to action for inclusion and acceptance in sports.

-- College of Design will introduce a “Justice and Equity Design Initiative (JEDI)” to support and highlight research by faculty of color and other faculty research that focuses on racial justice and equity issues within the design discipline.
+College of Design: “Justice and Equity Design Initiative (JEDI)” -- support and highlight research by faculty of color and other faculty research that focuses on racial justice and equity issues within the design discipline.

-- College of Education will create a students of underrepresented cultures and ethnicities group – SOURCE, including providing a physical space for the group.
+College of Education: create a students of underrepresented cultures and ethnicities group – SOURCE, including providing a physical space for the group.

-- Department of Physical Education and Recreation will send an UO Unified Basketball team to the NIRSA – National Intramural-Recreational Sports Association – Regional VI tournament.
+Department of Physical Education and Recreation: send UO Unified Basketball team to the NIRSA – National Intramural-Recreational Sports Association – Regional VI tournament.
 Unified sports joins students on college campuses with those with intellectual disabilities.

-- Graduate School will create an inclusion, diversity, and equity academy certificate program focusing on systems of oppression and the ways these systems are maintained by social structures.
+Graduate School: create an inclusion, diversity, and equity academy certificate program focusing on systems of oppression and the ways these systems are maintained by social structures.

-- Jordan Schnitzer Museum of Art will offer an artist visit, “Hank Willis Thomas: Exploring Identity, Empowering Communities.”
+Jordan Schnitzer Museum of Art: “Hank Willis Thomas: Exploring Identity, Empowering Communities" -- artist visit.
 Thomas is a conceptual artist working primarily with themes related to perspective identity, commodity, media, and popular culture.

-- UO Libraries will create, prepare and install a 10-piece, physical pictorial travelling exhibit entitled “Our Impact in Images: A Touring Pictorial Exhibit on the UO’s Diverse History and Community."
+UO Libraries: "Our Impact in Images: A Touring Pictorial Exhibit on the UO’s Diverse History and Community."